 Children's Hospital Oakland is a major primary care resource for a large, diverse urban population, allowing each resident to gain an extensive experience in primary care pediatrics.
 The Primary Care Division includes a full time physician director and eighteen attendings with special interests and training.

 Resident involvement consists of both month-long rotations and weekly continuity clinics both of which represent important parts of the curriculum.

-During the CAP rotation, residents take care of both their own continuity patients and patients in the division’s special primary care clinics, including the Foster Care Clinic, International Clinic, Healthy Eating Active Living Clinic, Asthma Clinic and the TB Clinic.
+During the CAP rotation, residents take care of both their own continuity patients and patients in the division's special primary care clinics, including the Foster Care Clinic, International Clinic, Health Eating Active Living Clinic, Asthma Clinic and Down Syndrome Clinic.

 Residents have been instrumental in developing the Community Outreach and Advocacy Program, and under the supervision of Primary Care faculty, they serve the neediest children in our community, visiting over 20 community sites during the CAP rotation.

 The advocacy curriculum's goal is to familiarize residents with their role as advocates for the good of all children.
 By the end of the CAP rotation, residents are prepared to collaborate with elected representatives and community leaders to effect social change.

 Continuity clinics are composed of a group of PL-1s, PL-2s and PL-3s, supervised by the same two primary care attendings throughout the year.
 Each resident's weekly continuity clinic is "protected" time, free from other clinical responsibilities, so each resident can develop a panel of personal patients for whom that resident is the main provider of care during residency.

 Elective rotations in private offices, other urban clinics such as La Clinica de la Raza or the Asian Health Center, and rural areas of California, are also available at the PL-2 and PL-3 level.